TritonDataCenter/sdc-cloudapi/README.md

     /zones/`vmadm lookup -1 alias=cloudapi0`/root/opt/smartdc/cloudapi/tools/coal-setup.sh

-This script will hack DAPI for Headnode provisioning, update imgapi to allow local custom images and install `base-13.4.0` and `smartos-1.6.3` images required for testing.
+This script will hack DAPI for Headnode provisioning, update imgapi to allow local custom images and install some images required for testing.

 Once you've completed this process you can run: